polterguy/phosphorusfive/plugins/p5.web/README.md

 For the record, almost all arguments to your widgets are optional.
 We've added in our examples the *[element]*, *[parent]* and *[position]* simply to make sure it stands out if you evaluate it in the System42/executor.

-### [create-container-widget], widget's having children widgets
+### [p5.web.widgets.create-container], widget's having children widgets

-So far we have only used the *[create-literal-widget]*.
+So far we have only used the *[p5.web.widgets.create-literal]*.
 The literal widget, can only contain text or HTML, through its *[innerValue]* property.
 However, a "container widget", allows you to create an entire hierarchy of widget.
 Instead of having an "innerValue" property, it contains a collection of children widgets, through its *[widgets]* property.
 Let's illustrate with an example.

 ```
-create-container-widget
+p5.web.widgets.create-container
   element:ul
   parent:content
   position:0